hande-qmc/hande/documentation/manual/input/calcs/semi_stoch.rst

     Required.

-    Possible values: 'read', 'high'.
+    Possible values: 'read', 'high', 'ci'.

     The type of deterministic space to use.
 Using 'read' uses a deterministic space produced from a previous calculation and saved to file using the semi_stoch ``write`` option (the ``write_determ_space`` can be used but is now deprecated).
     Using 'high' sets the deterministic space to consist of the states with the highest population when the semi-stochastic projection is enabled.
+    Using 'ci' sets the deterministic space to consist of a (small!) truncated configuration interaction space relative to a reference determinant.
 ``size``
     type: integer.

     Required if ``space`` is 'high', otherwise ignored.

-    The number of states to include in the semi-stochastic space.
+    The number of states to include in the deterministic space.
+``ci_space``
+    type: reference table.
+See :ref:`reference_table` for options.

+    Required if ``space`` is 'ci', otherwise ignored.
+Must contain at least ``ex_level``.
+    The reference determinant, if not supplied, is identical to that given in the calculation's ``reference`` option.

+    Defines the deterministic space to contain all determinants in a small (truncated) configuration interaction space.
 ``start_iteration``
     type: integer.